stevensu77/ag-thc-realtime-visualization/README.md

    - Controlled memory usage
    - Optimized WebSocket connections

-## 🤝 Contributing
+## Next Step

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request
+1. Use RXJS to help optimize the data steam handling
+2. Add feature to toggle each of the Producer stream updating
+3. Add unit testing

 ## 📝 License